rahulgaharwar/quiz-insight-analyzer/README.md

 ---

 ## Demo Video
-A video link demonstrating the tool is included in the `demo_video/` folder.
+A video link demonstrating the tool is included in the `/demo_video` file.
 Alternatively, you can view it [here](https://drive.google.com/file/d/1ZDDozkTxqhy_5jMrnRWCB1mECfx_bSsk/view?usp=sharing).

 ### Contents of the Video
 1. Introduction to the project.